Skip to main content

 7. Cultural Capital: enrich the curriculum whenever possible for all students rather than just those that can afford school visits.
 Opportunities for students to see, meet and work with people outside of their own sphere of influence.

-Year 7 Archaeology digs in Clare Castle Country Park, September 2021,
+Year 7 Archaeology digs in Clare Castle Country Park; Year 8 WW1 Themed Day; Year 9 Immigration Nation Day

 GCSE History